johnnyblaze211/nautilus_trader/docs/integrations/coinbase_intx.md

 This guide assumes a trader is setting up for both live market data feeds, and trade execution.
 The Coinbase International adapter includes multiple components, which can be used together or separately depending on the use case.
-These components work together to connect to Coinbase International’s APIs for market data and execution.
+These components work together to connect to Coinbase International's APIs for market data and execution.

 - `CoinbaseIntxHttpClient`: REST API connectivity.